Basics of Breast Cancer

 Every breast cancer journey is unique, hear from real patients as they navigated from initial symptoms to treatment considerations with their multidisciplinary health care team.
 In this program, patients, caregivers, and family members are invited to learn about how breast cancer is diagnosed, why subtypes matter, existing and emerging treatment options, and how to manage side effects.

-A panel of patients and breast cancer clinical and advocacy experts will address your questions, discuss complications, strategies to make decisions with your team, and how to optimize management of your or your loved one’s cancer.
+A panel of patients and breast cancer clinical and advocacy experts address questions submitted by the audience, discuss complications, strategies to make decisions with your team, and how to optimize management of your or your loved one’s cancer.

-Join this live educational session to hear the expert panel discuss:
+Watch this educational session to hear the expert panel discuss:

 - The symptoms, biology, and methods used for diagnosing breast cancer and its stages